 Labor laws and healthy work environments.
 This needs to improve.
 People are putting their health on the line to make commercials.
 Why?

-At the end of this week, on June 19 2020, we will be hosting a Freelance Panel with all of our incredible freelance guests: Jazeel Gayle, Hayley Akins, Leigh Williamson, and Jordan Bergren.
+Did you enjoy this interview?
+Check out our Freelance Panel with all of our incredible freelance guests: Jazeel Gayle, Hayley Akins, Leigh Williamson, and Jordan Bergren.